Application Process Overview

 DO NOT use a foreign language.

 DO NOT begin your essay with a quote.

 Letters of Recommendation

-OptomCAS has a service that allows your letter writers to upload your letter directly to the application and have them distributed to all schools to which you have applied.
+CASPA has a service that allows your letter writers to upload your letters directly to the application and have them distributed to all schools to which you have applied.